ashu6783/medicalRx/README.md

 ## 📋 Overview

 **MedicalRx** is a comprehensive full-stack medical platform leveraging AI to transform healthcare delivery.
-Built for both patients and healthcare providers, the system offers:
+Built for patients, the system offers:

 - 🤖 AI-assisted diagnosis and prescription generation
 - 💊 Digital prescription management